 - Hing – 1tsp

 Take a wide pan/kadai.
 Add both the dals and roast on low flame for 2-3mins.
-Next add dry red chilies and continue to roast till dal change color.
-Remove in a plate.
+Next, add dry red chilies and continue to roast till dal change color.
+Remove it to a plate.

-Next add rest of the ingredients except turmeric powder and hing.
-Roast till aromatic.
-Remove in a plate.
+Next, add the rest of the ingredients except turmeric powder and hing.
+Roast till aromatic and remove it to a plate.
 Let it cool completely.
-Take it into a mixie jar and grind along with dals and dry red chilies.
+Take it into a mixie jar and grind it along with dals and dry red chilies.

 Now add turmeric powder and hing to the grided powder.

-Remove it on a plate and let it cool completely.
+Remove it to a plate and let it cool completely.
 Take it into a mixie jar and grind it to a fine powder.

 Homemade Sambar powder is ready.
 Store this freshly ground sambar powder in an airtight container only.